- What to see

 Les Corts (Districts)

 Les Corts is located in the west of the city.
 It is known for business, research, and of course the famous FC Barcelona's Camp Nou stadium.
 The Catalan Polytechnic University also gives life to the area, filling it with students.
-If you feel like living here, take a look at our monthly rentals in Les Corts.
+In this article we'll show you the district of Les Corts in a video where we interviewed its inhabitants.
+Here you can see the reasons why you might like to stay here, its attractions to visit, the best places to eat and go shopping and where to practise sport.
+If you're a student you'll also be interested in knowing where to find the universities, campuses, libraries and green areas.

 Why Stay Here?

-If you're looking for a safe and residential part of the city to stay in, with public transport connections, or if you love football and want to be near the famous Camp Nou stadium, then choose Les Corts.
+If you're looking for a safe and residential part of the city to stay in, with public transport connections, or if you love football and want to be near the famous Camp Nou stadium, then take a look at our monthly rental apartments in this neighbourhood.

 La Plaça de Concordia along with the Church of Maria de Déu del Remei and its 40 metre tall bell is a peaceful retreat.
 This location also serves a meeting point for local, because it's often host to special events such as concerts, markets, and other community activities.